arvind1609/arvind1609.github.io/_pages/about.md

 (b) suicidal ideation detection from <ins>speech</ins> [[UbiComp'24]](https://dl.acm.org/doi/abs/10.1145/3631452), and (c) depression detection from front-facing smartphone <ins>images</ins> [[CHI'24]](https://dl.acm.org/doi/full/10.1145/3613904.3642680).

-1. **ML Genearlizability**: I am interested in analyzing the generalizability of healthcare ML models.
+1. **ML Generalizability**: I am interested in analyzing the generalizability of healthcare ML models.
 To this end, I developed an open foundation model for PPG data that is evaluated on 10 different datasets with varying real-world conditions [[ICLR'25](https://arxiv.org/abs/2410.20542)].
 I have also proposed a domain adaptation method and investigated the generalization of speech-based suicidal ideation detection [[UbiComp'24]](https://dl.acm.org/doi/abs/10.1145/3631452).